Helen (2019 film)

 Helen is a 2019 Indian Malayalam-language survival thriller film directed by Mathukutty Xavier (in his directorial debut) and produced by Vineeth Sreenivasan under the companies Habit of Life and Big Bang Entertainments.
-The film stars Anna Ben in the title role, while Lal, Noble Babu Thomas, Aju Varghese, Rony David and Binu Pappu appears in supporting roles.
-It was written by Alfred Kurian Joseph, Noble Babu Thomas and Mathukutty Xavier.
+The film stars Anna Ben in the title role, while Lal, Noble Babu Thomas (who also co-produced and co-wrote the film), Aju Varghese, Rony David and Binu Pappu appears in supporting roles.
 Its soundtrack was composed by Shaan Rahman.

 Helen was released on 15 November 2019.
 The film won two National Film Awards – Best Debut Film of a Director and Best Make-up Artist (Ranjith Ambady) – and Ben won the Kerala State Film Award – Special Jury Award.
-It was remade into Tamil as Anbirkiniyal (2021), and in Hindi by the same director as Mili (2022).
+It was remade into Tamil as Anbirkiniyal (2021) and in Hindi by the same director as Mili (2022).

 Plot

 Helen Paul is a B.Sc Nursing graduate and attends IELTS coaching classes intended for a job abroad.
 She works part-time at a restaurant named The Chicken Hub, inside a plush mall.
 She lives with her father, Paul, an insurance agent.
 He does not like her going abroad.
 Paul is a conservative Christian and has disagreement with Helen associating with non-Christian friends.
 Unbeknownst to Paul, Helen has a Muslim boyfriend, Azhar, who is in search of a job.

 One night, while Azhar is riding Helen to her home, they are stopped by police who penalise him for not wearing a helmet and drunken driving, they both are brought to the police station.
 Paul is summoned to the station.
 Paul is in dismay of seeing his daughter and does not talk to her despite her several attempts of creating conversation.

 The next night after work at the Chicken Hub, Helen's manager Jayashankar unknowingly locks her in the freezer room.
 At -18 °C, Helen has to survive in the freezing cold and tries everything to keep herself alive.
 She tries to block the evaporator fan but ended up dislocating her leg.
 She starts to get frostbite and bleeding through her nose.

 Her father starts getting worried that Helen has not reached home.
 He searches for Helen with the help of his neighbor.
 They call all her co-workers but they all said they do not know anything.
 Azhar, who was on his way to Chennai half-heartedly, returns and also joins the investigation.